CrowdStrike/falcon-scripts/bash/install/README.md

 # Falcon Linux Bash Installation Script

 Bash script to install Falcon Sensor through the Falcon APIs on a Linux endpoint.
+By default, this script will install, register the sensor, and start the service.
+If you would like to simply install the sensor without any additional configurations, configure the `FALCON_INSTALL_ONLY` environment variable.

 ## Configuration